craftcms/docs/docs/3.x/extend/graphql.md

 Directives return types that can be used to transform result data in specified locations relative to the GraphQL query.

+They’re invoked after Craft has returned everything to satisfy the query, so they can only manipulate results—not influence what’s returned in the first place.

 The [`formatDateTime` directive](../graphql.md#the-formatdatetime-directive), for example, can be used to return any date in a specific format:

 ```graphql{3}